Fall Special Offer

 Filtration System

 With a household water filtration system, your water passes through a filter.
 This filter sifts out contaminants from your water supply and keeps them inside the filter where they can’t re-enter your water supply.
-By the time your water reaches you (or your appliances), it has fewer harmful contaminants.5
+By the time your water reaches you (or your appliances), it has fewer harmful contaminants.

+Generally speaking, a filtration system will remove contaminants, but not necessarily minerals.
 This trait could make filtration systems an ideal option for people who want the taste or health benefits of mineral water and find themselves less concerned about its other side effects like less efficient appliances and dry skin.

 Reverse Osmosis System